pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/customizing-deployment/custom-sync.md

 `CUSTOM_SYNC` is one stage in the pipeline and you can define scripts to deploy run in this stage.

+> Note: This feature is at the alpha status and only available for application of kind AWS Lambda.

 ## How to configure Custom Sync

 Add a `CUSTOM_SYNC` to your pipeline and write commands to deploy your infrastructure.